DevExpress-Examples/mvc-dashboard-default-item-settings/README.md

 * Limits chart's display data.
 * Invokes a notification dialog when you remove the existing item.

-The image below shows the added chart item with the custom "Chart 1 - Custom Name" caption that displays sales of Beverages category only.
+The image below shows the added chart item with the custom "Chart 1 - Custom Name" caption that displays sales of the Beverages category only.

 ![Dashboard](images/dashboard.png)